Connect with others who understand.

 Nonsteroidal Topicals

-Nonsteroid prescription topicals — such as vitamin A derivative tazarotene (Tazorac) or calcipotriene (Dovonex), a synthetic form of vitamin D — are often prescribed to treat general psoriasis.
+Nonsteroid prescription topicals — such as vitamin A-derivative tazarotene (Tazorac) and calcipotriene (Dovonex), a synthetic form of vitamin D — are often prescribed to treat general psoriasis.
 Unlike steroids, however, these drugs don’t cause skin thinning.

 Topical calcineurin inhibitors, such as tacrolimus (Protopic) and pimecrolimus (Elidel), suppress the immune system to control inflammation and can be used longer than steroids.
 Approved for atopic dermatitis, they can be prescribed off-label to treat guttate lesions in combination with steroid topicals or systemic treatments.